terramate-io/terramate-docs/cloud/policies/index.md

 Policies are tightly integrated with the [Resource Browser](../resources/index.md) in Terramate Cloud.
 This integration provides you with a comprehensive view of:
 - Current misconfigurations across all your resources
 - The severity of each detected issue
-- Clear guidance on how to remediate vulnerabilities

 This centralized dashboard is handy when multiple teams manage IaC across various repositories, allowing you to maintain a strong security posture throughout your organization.